SAT vs ACT: What's the Difference & Which One is Right for You?

 SAT vs ACT: Cost

-The SAT and ACT are almost the same in cost, but the final amount you pay depends on add-ons like late registration, date changes, or extra score reports.
+The SAT fee and ACT fee are almost the same in cost, but the final amount you pay depends on add-ons like late registration, date changes, or extra score reports.

 Here is a simple breakdown of the SAT vs ACT exam fees and related costs: